Use forwarders to get data into the indexer cluster

 If the forwarder does not receive the acknowledgment, that means there was a failure along the way.
-Either the receiving peer went down or that peer was unable to contact its set of target peers.
+Either the source peer went down or that peer was unable to contact its set of target peers.
 The forwarder then automatically resends the block of data.
-If the forwarder is using load-balancing, it sends the block to another receiving node in the load-balanced group.
-If the forwarder is not set up for load-balancing, it attempts to resend data to the same node as before.
+If the forwarder is using load-balancing, it sends the block to another peer in the load-balanced group.
+If the forwarder is not set up for load-balancing, it attempts to resend data to the same peer as before.

 For more information on how indexer acknowledgment works, read "Protect against loss of in-flight data" in the Forwarding Data manual.

 In load balancing, the forwarder distributes incoming data across several receiving peer nodes.
 Each node gets a portion of the total data, and together the receiving nodes get all the data.

 Splunk forwarders perform "automatic load balancing".
 The forwarder routes data to different nodes based on a specified time interval.
 For example, assume you have a load-balanced group consisting of three peer nodes: A, B, and C. At the interval specified by the

 outputs.conf (30 seconds by default), the forwarder switches the data stream to another node in the group, selected at random.
 So, every 30 seconds, the forwarder might switch from node B to node A to node C, and so on.
 If one node is down, the forwarder immediately switches to another.

 Note: To expand on this a bit, each of the forwarder's inputs has its own data stream.
 At the specified interval, the forwarder switches the data stream to the newly selected node, if it is safe to do so.
 If it cannot safely switch the data stream to the new node, it keeps the connection to the previous node open and continues to send the data stream to that node until it has been safely sent.